How to Design a Website That Generates Leads

 To stress this overlap further, let us cite Neil Patel’s findings on lead generation priorities among marketers:

-Evidently, marketers approach generation and acquisition as two synergistic fronts, if not as an outright seamless sum.
+Marketers approach generation and acquisition as synergistic fronts, if not as a seamless sum.
 Indeed, email marketing aside, the most popular options span multiple phases, not just generation.

 For example, SEO principles that facilitate generation also enhance acquisition rates – and even conversions.
 Landing Page Optimisation (LPO) does so, too, even overlapping with Conversion Rate Optimisation (LPO) at times.